craveytrain/dotfiles/README.md

 Thanks to [holman](https://github.com/holman) for the inspiration for things such as the topical organization and prompt.

-And many others for your insprirations.
+And many others for your inspirations and perspirations.

 # TODO
 - install homebrew (if on a mac)